kmaninis/Scribble-OSVOS/README.md

 1. Install dependencies:
     ```Shell
-    conda install pytorch=0.3.1 torchvision -c pytorch  #
+    conda install pytorch=0.3.1 torchvision -c pytorch
     conda install matplotlib opencv pillow scikit-learn scikit-image
     ```
-3. Install the DAVIS interactive package following [these](http://interactive.davischallenge.org/user_guide/installation/) instructions ('PyPi Install' section), and download the scribbles ('DAVIS Dataset' section).
+2. Install the DAVIS interactive package following [these](http://interactive.davischallenge.org/user_guide/installation/) instructions ('PyPi Install' section), and download the scribbles ('DAVIS Dataset' section).

-2. Download the model by running the script inside ```models/```:
+3. Download the model by running the script inside ```models/```:
     ```Shell
     cd models/
     chmod +x download_osvos_parent.sh
     ./download_osvos_parent.sh
     cd ..
     ```
-3. Edit the path to [DAVIS 2017](http://davischallenge.org/davis2017/code.html) in mypath.py
+4. Edit the path to [DAVIS 2017](http://davischallenge.org/davis2017/code.html) in mypath.py

-4. Modify any parameters in ``demo_interactive.py`` (for example the gpu_id).
+5. Modify any parameters in ``demo_interactive.py`` (for example the gpu_id).

-5. To run the interactive session (with the default parameters it takes ~10 hours on a Titan Xp):
+6. To run the interactive session (with the default parameters it takes ~10 hours on a Titan Xp):
     ```Shell
     python demo_interactive.py
     ```
-6. A CSV report with all the metrics will be generated in ``results``.
-The expected output after running all sequences can be found at `results/result_default_settings.csv`. `analyze_report.py` will generate an overall report of the results.
+7. A CSV report with all results, and a json file with summarized metrics will be generated under ``results/``.
+The expected output after running all sequences can be found at `results/summary.json`.
+You can use `analyze_report.py` to generate a figure of performance over time.

 Enjoy!

 ### Citation:
-	@Inproceedings{Caelles_arXiv_2018,
+	@InProceedings{Caelles_arXiv_2018,
 	  Title          = {The 2018 DAVIS Challenge on Video Object Segmentation}, Author         = {Sergi Caelles and Alberto Montes and Kevis-Kokitsi Maninis and Yuhua Chen and Luc {Van Gool} and Federico Perazzi and Jordi Pont-Tuset}, journal        = {arXiv:1803.00557},